The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 Rocket League lets you take control of rocket-boosted cars as you jump through the air and try to hit an oversized ball into your opponent’s goal, whether they are other players or the AI.

-When you’re playing Rocket League, it’s best not to consider physics because they don’t really make sense or exist.
+When playing Rocket League, it’s best not to consider physics because they don’t really make sense or exist.

 It’s really only about winning and looking cool while doing so.

-Despite being released in 2015, Rocket League is still extremely popular with a healthy player base., which shows just how fun the game is.
+Despite being released in 2015, Rocket League is still extremely popular, with a healthy player base., which shows just how fun the game is.